scheb/2fa/doc/troubleshooting.rst

 * Yes -> Your authenticated token was flagged as invalid.
 Follow solution below.
 * No -> Unknown issue.
-Try to reach out for help by `creating an issue <https://github.com/scheb/2fa/issues/new?labels=Support&template=support-request.rst>`_ and let us know what you've already tested.
+Try to reach out for help by :doc:`creating an issue </https://github.com/scheb/2fa/issues/new?labels=Support&template=support-request>` and let us know what you've already tested.

 **Solution to: Your authenticated token was flagged as invalid**